thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </p>
 ```

-###Number literals
+### Number literals

-Numeric literals look exactly like what they are: numbers.
+Numeric literals are just that: numbers.

 ```html
 <p>The year is <span th:text="2013">1492</span>.</p>